Rella (song)

 "Rella" is a single by Odd Future featuring members Hodgy Beats, Domo Genesis, and Tyler, The Creator, released as the lead single from Odd Future's debut studio album The OF Tape Vol. 2.
 It was produced by Left Brain.
-The single was released digitally on February 20, 2012.
+The single was released digitally on February 20, 2012 and added onto the album as the tenth track on the 20th of March.

 Music video

 The music video for "Rella" was released on February 20, 2012 on the official Odd Future YouTube channel.
 The video was directed by Tyler, The Creator, and according to Pitchfork Media's Jordan Sargent the video can be summarized as "Hodgy Beats shoots lasers from his crotch turning girls into cats, while Domo Genesis smacks a black girl in the face, turning her into an Asian, and Tyler as a coke-snorting centaur."
-It has over 50 million views on YouTube as of March 2020.
+It has over 55.2 million views on YouTube as of October 2025.